 2.1 Packaging Design and Procurement

 This criteria considers actions taken to ensure that sustainability principles are considered in the design or procurement of packaging.
-You should have a documented procedure to use the Sustainable Packaging Guidelines (SPG), or an equivalent set of principles, to evaluate and improve packaging.
+You should have a documented procedure to use the Sustainable Packaging Guidelines (SPGs), or an equivalent set of principles, to evaluate and improve packaging.
 You should also be tracking the number of products that have had their packaging designed or reviewed with reference to sustainability principles.

 Core: this criteria must be attempted by all Members.